-Brainstorm possible products you can create.
+Brainstorm products you could create.

 Put together the framework for the product they want most.

-Create a landing page for that product describing what it is, what it will do and when it’ll be available.
+Create a landing page for that product describing what it is, what it will do, and when it’ll be available.

 Collect emails (and potentially money) by putting people on a waiting list.